cenanypirany/olymedapi/README.md

 ## Installation

-The server must have Python 3 installed along with pip (Python Package Index) for version 3.
+The server must have Python 3 installed along with Pip (Python Package Index) for version 3.

-Use pip to instal pipenv:
+Use pip to install pipenv:
 ```
 pip install pipenv
 ```